 Grab-N-Go: Crafts around the world series

-Enjoy learning how to make simple crafts from all seven continents: Africa, Antarctica, Europe, Asia, Australia, North America and South America.
+Enjoy learning how to make simple crafts from six of the seven continents: Africa, Europe, Asia, Australia, North America and South America.

 The purpose is to introduce youth to some simple cultural traditional crafts from around the world.
-They will journey around seven continents, learning how to make simple crafts and having fun creating.
+You can journey around the continents, learning how to make simple crafts and having fun creating through Crafts Around the World.
 Each activity is written up in a lesson plan format for adult or teen leaders to facilitate.

 The lesson plans include objectives and education standards for each activity.
-The objectives are for youth K-12 to learn the cultural history and origins of the craft, find the country on a map and/or globe, develop fine motor skills and increase cultural awareness and creativity.
-The education standards are for youth to understand the visual arts in relation to history and culture, and at times apply geometric methods to solve design problems.
+The objectives are for youth K-12 to learn the cultural history and origins of the craft, inspire global exploration, develop fine motor skills and increase cultural awareness and creativity.
+The education standards are for youth to understand the visual arts in relation to history and culture, and at times depending on the activity, apply geometric methods to solve design problems.

 Michigan State University Extension and the Michigan 4-H Youth Development program help to prepare youth as positive and engaged leaders and global citizens by providing educational experiences and resources for youth interested in developing knowledge and skills in these areas.